BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/war_in_rohan.md

 Once per game, if Legolas starts his Move phase in base contact with the top of a staircase, he may choose to use his Elven agility to slide down it atop an Uruk-hai shield.
 When he does this, Legolas may fire his Elven bow three times, as if it was the Shoot phase, as he moves down the staircase.
 Any model on the staircase automatically takes one Strength 3 hit and is knocked Prone.
 Additionally, one model within 3" of the bottom of the staircase suffers one Strength 4 hit as Legolas thrusts the Uruk-hai shield into their chest.
 Finally, Legolas is placed in base contact with the bottom of the staircase.
 He can move no further that turn and may not shoot in the following Shoot phase.

-**PARTICIPANTS**

-**Good:** Aragorn - Strider with armor; Legolas Greenleaf with armor; Gimli, son of Glóin; Haldir with heavy armor and Elf bow; 12 Galadhrim Warriors: 4 with no additional equipment, 4 with spear, 4 with Elf bow; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear & shield, 4 with bow.

-**Evil:** 3 Uruk-hai Captains with heavy armor and shield; 8 Uruk-hai Berserkers; 20 Uruk-hai Warriors: 10 with shield, 10 with pike.

 ![](../media/scenarios/war_in_rohan/the_deeping_wall_is_breached.jpg)

 ---

 ## RETREAT TO THE HORNBURG

+**PARTICIPANTS**

+**Good:** Aragorn (Strider) with armor; Legolas Greenleaf with armor; Gimli, son of Glóin; Haldir with heavy armor and Elf bow; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear, 4 with bow; 12 Galadhrim Warriors: 4 with spear & shield, 4 with Elf bow, 4 with no additional equipment.

+**Evil:** 4 Uruk-hai Captains with shield; 20 Uruk-hai Warriors: 10 with shield, 10 with pike; 8 Uruk-hai Berserkers.

 **LAYOUT**